wilsonehusin/husin.dev/content/_index.md

-Hi, I'm Wilson, a software developer with side quests on 🍚 cooking, ☕️ coffee, and 🚲 bicycles in 🌉 San Francisco.
+Hi there!
+I'm Wilson, a software developer with side quests on 🍚 cooking, ☕️ coffee, and 🚲 bicycles in 🌉 San Francisco.

 [Read my professional profile ⇀](/about/)